Delphi-Data/dbt_natural_language/README.md

 1. Add readme
 2. Demo video on Lightdash
 3. Add some errors if trying to do setup without an API key to reach out to me
+4. Secure endpoint with IAM or make Snowflake not require it